elagoda/sparse-feature-circuits-analysis/README.md

 Set some thresholds $T_N$ and $T_E$ for filtering nodes and edges, respectively.
 The authors of the article typically used $T_N=0.1$ and $T_E=0.01$ in their experiments.
 Whether one has pairs of datapoints $(x_{clean}, x_{patch})$ or single data points $x_{clean}$ in a dataset $D$, compute IE for each pair or single data points.
 In case of paired, templatic data, authors suggest to average the IE of each node or edge.
 In case of non-templatic data, the IE is summed for each node or edge.
 Filter the resulting mean or summed IE according to the thresholds $T_N$ and $T_E$.
 The resulting subgraph induced from the computational graph $G$ is what is meant by a circuit $C$.

+## Criterions of Circuit Performance

-To evaluate the quality of the circuits the authors found via this method, they used the following criterions: interpretability, faithfulness, and completeness.
-Interpretability was evaluated by crowdworkers (volunteers from ARENA slack channel).
-Fairthfulness $F(C)$ was evaluated via the following formula
+To evaluate the quality of the circuits the authors found via this method, they used the following criterions: interpretability, faithfulness, and completeness. **Interpretability** was evaluated by crowdworkers (volunteers from ARENA slack channel).

+**Fairthfulness** $F(C)$ was evaluated via the following formula

 $F(C)=\dfrac{m(C) - m(\emptyset)}{m(G) - m(\emptyset)}$,

 where for a subgraph $H\subseteq G$ of a full computational graph $G$ of the model, the value $m(H)$ is the average of the metric $m$ computed over each data point in $D$ with all activations outside of the nodes of $H$ (and their downstream nodes$ set to their average value on $D$ (**mean ablated**).
 In the above formula for $F(C)$, the subsgraph $\emptyset$ is the empty subgraph (that is, every node is mean ablated).

-Completeness $K(C)$ is computed via the following formula
+**Completeness** $K(C)$ is computed via the following formula

 $K(C)=\dfrac{m(G\backslash C) - m(\emptyset)}{m(G) - m(\emptyset)}$,

 where $G\backslash C$ stands for the graph induced on the complement of the nodes of $C$ in $G$.

+# Using circuits to remove unintended signal

+The authors use [Bias in Bios dataset](https://github.com/Microsoft/biosbias) to train a LM based classifier predicting profession based biographical description.
+They intentionally trained the model on a biased subset of the dataset where all professors where male and all nurses where female.
+Then the used the above methodology (the zero-ablation variant) to detect the circuit in the model that is responsible for the classifier accuracy on the training set.
+By manually inspecting each feature in the circuit, they determined the nodes that are gender relevant.
+The circuit induced on these nodes formed the final circuit of interest $C$ that is deemed to be reponsible for the bias in the classifier predictions.
+Then they zero ablated this curcuit and finetuned the model on the training (biased) dataset.
+After that, they evaluated the model performance on the balanced test set.
+The model performed comparably to the model trained right away on the balanced data.

+# Unsupervised circuit discovery

+ The authors propose a method for authomated circuit discovery.
+This can be done in two steps
+ - given a dataset $D$, cluster elements of the dataset based on the SAE representations (concatenate representations for different layers and modules of the LM).
+ - for a given cluser, use zero-ablation variant of the technique to discover circuit that is most active on a given cluster.

+The authors provide make the autodetected circuits available [online](https://feature-circuits.xyz) : one can inspect the visual representation of a circuit of a cluster and download the contexts of the cluster.
+The trained sparse autoencoders are also available for examination in [neuropedia](https://www.neuronpedia.org/p70d-sm).

+# Future work
+Due to time constraints, this presentation is much more consise than I originally intended it to be, so in the future, I will provide more details in this writeup as well as additional (to the examples what the authors provided) examinations of the circuits.